Why Make Your own Kite?

 Flying Satisfaction

-Let me briefly list four different types of flying which can be particularly fun to do with a single-line kite—like the homemade delta down there.
+Let me briefly list four different types of flying that can be particularly fun to do with a single-line kite—like the homemade delta down there.

 The MBK Dowel Delta in flight.Thermals a-plenty for an MBK Dowel Delta